What is PowerPivot?

 (Now I’m tempted to dive in and just show everyone that example, it’s so much fun.
 I’ll save it for later.
 Tomorrow, I’m back to the football stuff.)

-1) An addon for Excel 2010 that helps you design reports in Excel, based on killer data models that get built as you build the report
+1) An add-on for Excel 2010 and Excel 2013 that helps you design reports in Excel, based on killer data models that get built as you build the report.
+Power Pivot is included natively in Excel 2016.

 2) An addon for SharePoint 2010 that enables the reports to render interactively (in conjunction with Excel Services), as well as some other nifty server-side capabilities